 - The training facility, instructors, and the activities involved in the program are certified by the superintendent of schools to be of exceptional quality

-- Students qualifying and participating at this level may be dismissed from school no more than one period per day
+- Students qualifying and participating at this level may be dismissed from school for no more than one period per day

 - Students do not miss any class other than physical education to participate in the program